TRANSPORT &

 • Soak in the panoramic views from the 535-feet tall Acropolis

-• Witness the world-renowned ceramics crafting of Rhodes
+• Witness the world-renowned Rhodes ceramics crafting

 • Explore the 14th-century Grand Master's Palace